 An "early warning" notification system is imposed once 10%, but less than 20%, of the voting or equity securities of a reporting issuer is acquired.
-In this case, every person (or persons acting jointly or in concert) acquiring 10% or more of the voting or equity securities of a reporting issuer is required to immediately issue a press release containing certain prescribed information and to file an "early warning report" in prescribed form within two business days of the acquisition in question.
-A further press release and early warning report is required whenever an additional 2% of the outstanding securities is acquired or disposed of by a person holding 10% or more on a partially diluted basis.
+In this case, every person (or persons acting jointly or in concert) acquiring 10% or more of the voting or equity securities of a reporting issuer is required to issue a press release containing certain prescribed information and to file an "early warning report" in prescribed form within two business days of the acquisition in question.
+A further press release and early warning report is required whenever an additional 2% of the outstanding securities is acquired by a person holding 10% or more.